Menu

 Airports, Planes and Alcohol

-It has been reported in the press that 500 people have been arrested while drunk on a plane at British airports in the last three years.
-For many people a holiday begins once cases have been checked in, and what is the harm in that?
-It is clear that drunkenness has become an issue.
-The… Continue reading Airports, Planes and Alcohol
+Alcohol at Airports: Laws, Risks, and What Passengers Should Know It has been reported in the press that over 500 people have been arrested for being drunk on a plane at British airports in the past three years.
+The issue isn’t going away and both the government and airlines are under pressure to act.
+For… Continue reading Airports, Planes and Alcohol

 The Cut-Throat Defence